Charlie Palmer (footballer)

-Charlie Palmer (born 10 July 1963) was an English professional footballer who played in the 1980s and 90s for a variety of clubs in England at right-back and latterly centre-back.
+Charlie Palmer (born 10 July 1963) is an English ex-professional footballer who played in the 1980s and 1990s for a variety of clubs in England at right-back and latterly centre-back.

 Playing career

 Born in Aylesbury, Palmer started his football career as an apprentice at Watford, managed by Graham Taylor.
 He played 18 matches for Watford in all competitions between 1981 and 1984, including four in the UEFA Cup.
 In July 1984, Palmer moved to Derby County on a free transfer.
 Under the management of Arthur Cox, he was part of the team that won the Football League Second Division in the 1986–87 season.
 However, before the end of that season, Palmer moved to Hull City, for a transfer fee of £30,000.
 After a two-year stay in Hull, he moved to Notts County, under the management of Neil Warnock.

 The next few years had journeys to Wembley Stadium to play in consecutive playoff finals, winning both.
 Then an Anglo-Italian Cup Final against Brescia, led by Gheorghe Hagi.
 During this time at Notts, Charlie Palmer is probably best remembered for the winning goal against city rivals Nottingham Forest in the local derby.
 Palmer moved on to Walsall in 1994, before moving on to non-League clubs Burton Albion, Moor Green and Hinckley United.